-Week (Approx.) Торіс 1 Introduction and formation of groups.
+Week (Approx.) Topic 1 Introduction and formation of groups.
 Initial project idea (individual) 2-4 LECTURES: Developing ideas, requirement specification, engineering management, engineering education, design constraints, standards.
 4 Initial project documentation (group) 5 Meeting with professors to discuss initial project document.
 6-12 Design Testing.
 Weekly design meeting, collecting data, recording in journal.
 6 Submission of revised project documentation.
-6 Determination of requirements for prototyping and testing of critical photonics components and subsystems for Senior Design 1 6 LECTURE: Engineering economics 7 LECTURE: Ethics 8-12 Quizzes on lecture materials.
+6 Determination of requirements for prototyping and testing of critical photonics components and subsystems for Senior Design 1 6 LECTURE: Engineering economics 7 LECTURE: Ethics 8 Mid-Term Demo: October 11 (9:00 AM - 11:00 AM, Room: CREOL 265): Give a midterm demo in-person to show that a subset of your optical design works.
+The demo unit must be set up before 9 AM so that the demo is ready by 9 AM.
+Failure to do so may result in one letter grade deduction from the Final Grade of each photonics student in a group.
+8-12 Quizzes on lecture materials.
 No new lectures.
-12 60-page draft of Senior Design I report.
+12 60-page draft of Senior Design 1 report.
 13-16 Design Testing continues.
 Weekly design meeting, collecting data, recording in journal.
 13 Meeting with professors to discuss report and progress.
-14 100-page draft of Senior Design I report.
-15 November 30 (2 PM - 3:30 PM, Room: CREOL A210): Give a demo to show that a subset of your optical design works.
-This demo will be in-person.
+14 100-page draft of Senior Design 1 report.
+14 November 22 (9:00 AM - 11:00 AM, Room: CREOL 265): Give a demo in-person to show that a subset of your optical design works.
+The demo unit must be set up before 9 AM so that the demo is ready by 9 AM.
+Failure to do so may result in one letter grade deduction from the Final Grade of each photonics student in a group.
 16 Final exam week.
-Final report due (120 pages)
+Final report due.
+At least 120 pages per report for a group of four students.